BREATHE. TRUST. LET GO

 Practicum Graduate Student

-Lisa is a counselling intern and currently completing her Master of Arts (MA) in Counselling Psychology at Yorkville University, under clinical supervision with Kayla Breelove Carter.
+Daniel is completing his Master of Arts in Counselling Psychology at Yorkville University, and is under

 Practicum Graduate Student